 Years of Experience

-When it comes to location, the highest average paycheck (about $97K annually) can be spotted in Washington, DC; Baltimore, Md. ($89K), Pittsburgh, Pa. ($77K), and Seattle, Wash. (approximately $70K) are the next top-paying cities.
-Expected earnings are below average ($52K) in Birmingham, Ala., one of the lowest-paid cities.
-U.S. Social Security Administration (SSA) workers in District of Columbia earn the most — $97K per year on average.
+When it comes to location, the highest average paycheck ($97K annually) can be spotted in Washington, DC; Baltimore, Md. (approximately $89K), Pittsburgh, Pa. (about $77K), and Seattle, Wash. ($70K) are the next top-paying cities.
+On the lower end is Chicago, Ill. at about $52K.
+U.S. Social Security Administration (SSA) workers in District of Columbia earn the most — approximately $97K per year on average.

 Certifications and Degrees